PM-Kisan Misses Half of Target Due to Implementation Hurdles

 A farmer checks his rice crop damaged because of unseasonal rain, on the outskirts of Pune, Maharashtra, on November 16, 2019.

-The Modi government’s cash-for-farmers programme has been able to benefit only half of the 140 million farmers targeted in 2019-20 due to implementation hurdles, according to figures presented in Parliament.
+The Modi government’s cash-for-farmers program has been able to benefit only half of the 140 million farmers targeted in 2019-20 due to implementation hurdles, according to figures presented in Parliament.
 The next disbursal, now due, is likely to leave out those who have not been able to link their bank accounts with Aadhaar, the universal 12-digit biometric identity number.

 Under PM-KISAN, the government provides income support of Rs 6000 a year to farmers with a valid enrolment, paid in three equal cash transfers of Rs 2000 — one every four months.
-It was launched on 24 February 2019, when the first instalment was paid.
+It was launched on 24 February 2019, when the first installment was paid.

 At the current rate of expansion, the government is unlikely to spend the entire Rs 75,000 crore budgeted for 2019-20.
-As on October 21, 2019, the government has spent Rs 32,577 crore, or 43% of this.
+As of October 21, 2019, the government has spent Rs 32,577 crore, or 43% of this.

 In all, of the targeted 140 million farmers, nearly 71 million farmers have so far received the payouts, as the ministry noted before the parliamentary panel.
 “I would like to make it clear that the total number of farmers who have got the benefit is right now 7,17,42,959,” a ministry official said in the report to Parliament.

-Based on these, 33.3 million farmers benefited from the scheme between December 2018 and March 2019 (they have received three instalments), with an additional 25.9 million benefited from it between April and July (they have received two), and an additional 11 between August and November (they have received only one).
+Based on these, 33.3 million farmers benefited from the scheme between December 2018 and March 2019 (they have received three installments), with an additional 25.9 million benefited from it between April and July (they have received two), and an additional 11 between August and November (they have received only one).

-The agriculture ministry cited in its report to the committee multiple hurdles in the programme, rolled out to squash large-scale protests by farmers in the run-up to the last general election in May 2019.
+The agriculture ministry cited in its report to the committee multiple hurdles in the program, rolled out to squash large-scale protests by farmers in the run-up to the last general election in May 2019.
 India has continued to remain in the grip of an agrarian crisis caused by low food prices and extreme weather events.

 Problems in Aadhaar authentication, or the process of validating the biometric identity with a beneficiary’s bank account, have limited the number of potential payouts, according to the report.

 Aadhaar linking was optional for the first tranche that covered the December 2018-March 2019 period.
-For the second instalment covering the period April-July 2019, Aadhaar authentication was compulsory, except for north-eastern states and the erstwhile Jammu and Kashmir.
+For the second installment covering the period April-July 2019, Aadhaar authentication was compulsory, except for north-eastern states and the erstwhile Jammu and Kashmir.

 As teething problems began showing, the government relaxed the requirement of Aadhaar till November 30, 2019.
 But all farmers need to mandatorily complete their Aadhaar details after this date to get cash transfers.
 Payouts for the currently due tranche for the December 2019-March 2020 period will be done based on Aadhaar validation.
 The government has made Aadhaar compulsory for all welfare handouts to plug leakages.

-“Demographic authentication of Aadhaar data is slowing down the release process as there are a lot of cases where the names entered in the data base of PM-KISAN do not match with the names as available in their Aadhaar,” the ministry said in the report.
+“Demographic authentication of Aadhaar data is slowing down the release process as there are a lot of cases where the names entered in the database of PM-KISAN do not match with the names as available in their Aadhaar,” the ministry said in the report.

 The ministry added that in states such as Punjab, land has been transferred but records are not available.
 The country has 140 million operational land holdings, which refers to the number of land parcels owned by total households.

 “The government needs to redesign the scheme.
-Commonly, land records are in the name of head of the family, while the land is cultivated by his sons.
+Commonly, land records are in the name of the head of the family, while the land is cultivated by his sons.
 So, who should get the money has become a matter of family disputes,” said Yudhvir Singh, the national general secretary of the Bharatiya Kisan Union.

-According to Singh, farmers are finding it difficult to correct even small details, such as mismatches in spelling of names.
+According to Singh, farmers are finding it difficult to correct even small details, such as mismatches in the spelling of names.
 Experts such as Ashok Gulati of the think-tank ICRIER say a sufficient amount of national income support to cover farming costs can help cut down wasteful subsidies.

 According to calculations by Gulati, published in an April 2018 paper, a national-level income transfer scheme to all farmers will cost “Rs 1.97 lakh crore under the assumption that all farmers get Rs 10,000/ha irrespective of what crops they are growing and whom they are selling”.
 This is only slightly more than the Rs 170 lakh crore that the country spends on its food subsidy bill.